e9x/ipi/README.md

   IP                 IP address.
 Can be IPv4 or IPv6

 Options:
-  --no-update-cache  If cache shouldn't be updated.
+  --update  If cache should be updated.
 If cache doesn't exist, this option will be ignored.
   -h, --help         display help for command

 Commands: